Scaling Enhancement of Photon Blockade in Output Fields: Introduction

-We note that most of the previous works focused on the photon blockade in the cavities, based on the common assumption that the photon statistics of the output field is the same as the photons in the cavities.
-However, this common assumption is not always true, such as we can observe photon antibunching for the reflected light but bunching for transmitted light~\cite{Aoki2009PRL,LiaoJQ2010PRA,ShiT2011PRA}.
-Photon statistics for the mixing of two output channels has been investigated in Ref.~\cite{Flayac2013PRA}, and tunable photon statistics have been observed in the mixing field of a two-photon state and a coherent field~\cite{LuYJ2001PRL,Zubizarreta2020LPRv,Casalengua2020PRA}.
+We note that the previous works mainly focus on the photon blockade in the cavities, but photon statistics in the output fields becomes even more complex, such as we can observe photon antibunching for the reflected light but bunching for transmitted light~\cite{Aoki2009PRL,LiaoJQ2010PRA,ShiT2011PRA}.
+Photon statistics for the mixing of two output channels has been investigated in Ref.~\cite{Flayac2013PRA}, and it shows that the photon antibunching in the mixing output field is not suppressed but rather just displaced in a different region of the system’s parameter space.
+Besides, photon antibunching as well as bunching effect are observed in the mixed field of a narrow band two-photon source and a coherent field~\cite{LuYJ2001PRL}, and tunable photon statistics have been proposed in the admixing of a coherent state with a squeezed state~\cite{Zubizarreta2020LPRv,Casalengua2020PRA}.
 Nevertheless, \emph{whether photon blockade can be enhanced in the mixing fields output from two cavities} hasn't been studied thoroughly.

-In this Letter, we show that \emph{photon blockade can be greatly enhanced in the mixing fields output from a nonlinear cavity and an auxiliary linear cavity by quantum interference}.
-Different from the previous works on photon blockade in weakly nonlinear photonic molecules~\cite{Liew2010PRL,Bamba2011PRA,Majumdar2012PRL,Xu2013JPB,Xu2014PRA1,Xu2014PRA2,ZhouYH2015PRA,Flayac2017PRA}, here the photon blockade is greatly enhanced in the output fields, and there is no direct coupling between the two cavities.
+In this paper, we combine conventional and unconventional photon blockade and show that \emph{photon blockade can be greatly enhanced in the mixing fields output from a nonlinear cavity and an auxiliary linear cavity}.
+Different from the previous works on UPB in weakly nonlinear photonic molecules~\cite{Liew2010PRL,Bamba2011PRA,Majumdar2012PRL,Xu2013JPB,Xu2014PRA1,Xu2014PRA2,ZhouYH2015PRA,Flayac2017PRA,Zou2020OE}, here the photon blockade enhancement in the output fields is achieved without direct coupling between the two cavities, which brings three advantages.
+Firstly, there is no time oscillation in the temporal second-order correlation function.
+Secondly, the single-photon output efficiency is relatively greater.
+Thirdly, there is no strict relationship between the nonlinear strength and the coupling strength of the two cavities to observe optimal photon blockade.

 We analytically identify that there is a \emph{biquadratic scaling relation between the second-order correlation of the photons in the output field and the intracavity nonlinear interaction strength}, in contrast to a quadratic scaling law for the photons in a nonlinear cavity.
-Our scheme is universal and can be extended to other platforms.
+Our scheme is general and can be extended to other platforms.
 As an example, we consider an experimentally feasible Jaynes-Cummings (JC) model for two (uncoupled) cavities with a two-level system (TLS) coupled to one of them, and demonstrate a \emph{biquadratic scaling relation between the second-order correlation of the photons in the output field and TLS-cavity interaction strength}.